TargetProcess/taucharts-docs/basic/composite.md

 #### Example 2: Several elements on different data

-Let's build a visualization to compare some characteristics for different cars (e.g. CO2 emission and horse power).
+Let's build a visualization to compare some characteristics for different cars (e.g. CO<sub>2</sub> emission and horse power).

 Here we create empty COORDS.RECT item to use it as a top composition container and insert 2 coordinates inside.
-First bar chart for CO2 values and second line chart for horse power.
-Note how we use *guide/split* flag to draw nested coordinates separately one below other.
+First bar chart for CO<sub>2</sub> values and second line chart for horse power.
+Note how we use *guide/split* flag to draw nested coordinates separately, CO<sub>2</sub> above hp.

 ```javascript
 {